offen/website/homepage/content/articles/0130-performance.md

 ### Happy to hear from you

-Are you using Offen?
+Are you using Offen Fair Web Analytics?
 We're happy to feature you in this [README.](https://github.com/offen/offen/blob/development/README.md) Send a PR adding your site or app to [this](https://github.com/offen/offen/blob/development/README.md#whos-using-offen) section.

 If you have any feedback, comment or bug report on the latest release, let us know.
 Open an [issue](https://github.com/offen/offen/issues) or send us an email at [hioffen@posteo.de](mailto:hioffen@posteo.de).